-Anyone who is willing to start a business in Greece has 5 business structure options:
+Anyone who is willing to register a business in Greece has 7 business structure options:

 1. Limited Liability Company

 This is the most common and preferred business entity in Greece for establishing a small and medium-sized business.
-This business type requires at least one shareholder and one director.
+LLC in Greece requires at least one shareholder and one director.
 This can be an individual or a legal entity regardless of their nationality.
-A minimum share capital amounting to 4,500 euros is required for the setup of the company.
+A minimum share capital amounting to 4,500 Euros is required for the setup of the company.

 2. Private Capital Company

 Similar to a limited liability company, this business entity also requires only one shareholder as well as one director who can be individual or a legal entity regardless of their nationality.
 The only difference between these two business structures is that this entity can be set up with a share capital of just 1 euro.

 This business entity requires one shareholder and 3 directors who can be individuals or legal entities regardless of their nationality.
 This type requires a minimum capital share amounting to 60,000 Euros that has to be paid within 2 months of company setup.

 Branch formation in Greece requires at least one shareholder and one director who must be resident in Greece.
 The parent company is responsible for all the activities done by the branch as the branch does not get considered as a separate legal entity.

 5. Representative office